You can seemingly do everything online these days. 💻

 Writing your own will

-If you don’t think you need expert help, there are templates for free, with a structure that is fairly standardized.
+If you don’t think you need expert help, there are templates for free, with a structure that is fairly standardised.

 📣 Attention.
-Extra steps are needed before your will is legally binding.
+Extra steps are needed before your will (every will) is legally binding.
 Make sure you do your research.

 Getting expert help